verdict-project/verdict/README.md

 There are several options, such as (1) Verdict's interactive shell and (2) JDBC driver.
 For Spark, you simply include Verdict's spark library and issue queries to Verdict's SQL context.
 Verdict works well with popular front-end tools, such as Apache Zeppelin, Hue, Jupyter notebooks, and so on.

-# How are Such Large Speedups Possible?
+# Built to Speed Up Big Aggregate Queries

-Verdict speeds up aggregate queries, for which a tiny fraction of the entire data can be used instead for producing highly accurate answers.
+Verdict speeds up **aggregate queries**, for which a tiny fraction of the entire data can be used instead for producing highly accurate answers.
 There are many theories and optimizations as well we developed and implemented inside Verdict for high accuracy and great efficiency.
 Visit our [research page](http://verdictdb.org/documentation/research/) and see innovations we make.

-# Star our Github repo, Use Verdict for free, and Share your story :-)
+# Open Source and Free for Every Use

 We maintain Verdict for free under the Apache License so that anyone can benefit from our contributions.
 If you like our project, please star our Github repository (https://github.com/mozafari/verdict) and send feedback to verdict-user@umich.edu.